 A neighbour, William Miller – who lived across the street from Vernon Seavers – was working for Herald Records along with bookkeeper Blanche “Bea” Kaslan.
 Miller and Kaslan started their own label, Hull Records, and added The Heartbeats to the roster.

 Their first release, Crazy For You, written by Shep and Miller, became a regional hit in New York and Philadelphia.

 “All of us were still working at day jobs when Crazy For You came out”, said Roker.
 “I was working at Birdell’s Record Shop, the other guys were doing little odd jobs.
 Shep was still living at home.
-After Crazy For You we were able to go into music full time.
-We did the Dr. Jive shows, the Jocko shows, and hit the New York, Philadelphia, Washington, and Baltimore theaters and all that stuff.
+After Crazy For You, we were able to go into music full time.
+We did the Dr Jive shows, the Jocko shows, and hit the New York, Philadelphia, Washington, and Baltimore theatres and all that stuff.
 At that time we idolised The Harptones with Willie Winfield, The Clovers, and The Five Keys.”

 A few more records for Hull followed, and then Shep wrote A Thousand Miles Away.
 The story that he wrote his beautiful love songs with one particular girl in mind is true according to Roker.
 “Shep was really in love at the time with a girl who moved to Texas.
 She moved from Brooklyn to Texas and he was very broken up over it.”